telescope40/panug2024/README.md

     in the event of failure of CI , it can also be used for a remote LAB environment to experiment with our builds.

 ### Python
+    - Python is the scripting langauage that is used to perform the netlab validation tests